ALCO Century 636: Current usage

-As of March 2020, the only C636 in existence is in operation on the Delaware-Lackawanna Railroad of Scranton, PA.
-The two former Cartier, ex-Alco demonstrator units stored on the Bath and Hammondsport Railroad for many years have been scrapped by a local contractor.
-The NYS&W is currently an all-EMD powered railroad.
-The WNY&P still operates M630 and M636 MLW locomotives, but these units were scheduled be removed from service in Summer 2019 and replaced by GE AC6000CWs that formerly served with CSX Transportation.
-The WNYP M-630s and M-636s are reportedly going to the Delaware-Lackawanna in the future.
+As of March 2020, the only unrebuilt ALCO-built C636 in existence is in operation on the Delaware-Lackawanna Railroad of Scranton, Pennsylvania.
+It now operates as DL #3642, alongside some MLW-built M-630s and M-636s.

+The DL's MLW-built units were previously operated by the Western New York and Pennsylvania Railroad, but the WNYP removed them from service in Summer 2019 and replaced by GE AC6000CWs that formerly served with CSX Transportation.
+The WNYP M-630s and M-636s were eventually sold to the Delaware-Lackawanna.